Benedictgr97/Disaster-response-pipline/README.md

 bash git clone https://github.com/Benedictgr97/Disaster-response-pipline.git
 ```

-In addition This will require pip installation of the following:

-$ pip install SQLAlchemy
-$ pip install nltk
-Python 3+
-ML Libraries: NumPy, Pandas, SciPy, SkLearn
-NLP Libraries: NLTK
-SQLlite Libraries: SQLalchemy
-Model Loading and Saving Library: Pickle
-Web App and Visualization: Flask, Plotly
-The code can be viewed and modified with Jupyter Notebooks.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.